How to Cool Your Cake Quickly?

 - Question Is it necessary to decorate the cake on the same day that it is baked, or may it be done the next day?
 You may finish it the next day, but be sure to cover your cake tightly to keep it fresh and prevent it from turning stale in the interim.
-A cake must be baked and decorated by tomorrow, and I only have two hours to complete both tasks.
+A cake must be baked and decorated before tomorrow, and I barely have two hours to do both tasks.
 Is this going to be enough time?
 I’ve already prepared the frosting and measured out all of my supplies for this project.
 MrExpert’s Community Response It’s possible that you won’t have enough time because the cake needs to be entirely cold before you can apply the icing.
 Is it possible to chill my cake in the freezer?
 Yes, it is possible.
 I’ve done this successfully with banana cake in the past since the fridge was taking too long to cool it down.

 More information on the replies Inquire about something There are 200 characters remaining.
 Include your email address so that you may be notified when this question has been resolved.
 Advertisement submissions are welcome.

 - For angel food cakes, turn the cake upside down for 3 hours to maximize the amount of puff it produces.

 - Run a small knife around the outside edge of the cheesecake as soon as it comes out of the oven to prevent it from splitting.